bohlender/blog/content/blog/solving-a-logic-synthesis-puzzle-via-sat-smt/index.md

 * Instead of characterising the circuit for a fixed number of gates, devise an incremental variant of SMT-based or SAT-based synthesis which incorporates one additional gate at a time (and checks satisfiability).
   It should be advantageous to have the solver reuse information established during checks with fewer gates.

-If you manage to solve the riddle without the domain-specific assumptions, or have any ideas how to do this more efficiently with SAT/SMT solving, please let me know.
+If you manage to solve the riddle without the domain-specific assumption, or have any ideas how to do this more efficiently with SAT/SMT solving, please let me know.
-It might also be possible to solve this with the logic synthesis tools mentioned in [the paper](https://people.eecs.berkeley.edu/~alanmi/publications/2018/date18_exact.pdf) that discusses the practicability of the SAT-based encoding we ended up with.
+It might also be possible to solve this with the logic synthesis tools mentioned in [the paper](https://people.eecs.berkeley.edu/~alanmi/publications/2018/date18_exact.pdf) that discusses the SAT-based encoding we ended up with.

 {{< list-resources "{*.py,*.cnf,*.smt2,*.log}" >}}